juanccilleruelo/MVC_AR_EntityGenerator/README.md

 PD: The project is also an excellent example of using SQLite as a memory store for the data and treating this data as a standalone project, in contrast to the concept of a Database on Disk, which is more current in Delphi.

-# Woring in progres...
+# Woring in progress...

 # Road Map

-  1- Use of Windows Registry to save the last projects, some options and
-     the list of the las projects to reopen them.
+  1- Improve the modifications that the user can make to generate the ActiveRecord.
+     (Eg: The name of the properties or the data type) Sometimes, with SQLite databases, the data type suggested by the application is not the most appropriate for the program.
+Ref: Dynamic Type System of SQLite.

+  2- Implement how we are going to manage the modifications in the Real DB after
+     we modified his data in the program.
+     (if a field disappeared, if there is a new field on DB or if a field definition has been modified)

   2- Use of OpenAI IA connection for things like GetSingular Names for
-     the entities and convert to Camel Style (pascal) the names of the fields.
+     the entities and convert the names of the fields to Camel Style (Pascal).